 There's also growing support for the police in Catholic areas - clearly demonstrated by the minute's silence observed by players and fans before Sunday's GAA match involving Tyrone.

-Afterwards, the Tyrone manager, Mickey Harte, made his feelings clear.'New era'
+Afterwards, the Tyrone manager, Mickey Harte, made his feelings clear.

 "It's a totally despicable act and everybody in the GAA and anybody who values human life would be disgusted by what happened," he said.